Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/04-Polyphase-Channelizer/README.md

 * The Polyphase Filter implements a parallel bank of M filters across the columns of the M x K circular buffer.
 Each filter employs K = 8 coefficients taken from an M-phase  decomposition of the channelizer prototype filter.
 The filter produces a single vector of M output samples.
 * The Cyclic Shift Buffer removes frequency-dependent phase shifts from the downstream Inverse Discrete Fourier Transform (IDFT) outputs using a memoryless and periodically time-varying circular shift of its inputs.
 A finite state machine (FSM) manages the sequence of input permutations across each input block.
 The number of states depends on the specific oversampling ratio factors P and Q and number of channels M.
 * The Inverse Fast Fourier Transform (IFFT) performs an IDFT operation on its input vector of M samples to produce a transformed vector of output samples.
 In the channelizer context, the IDFT performs a parallel bank of M frequency down-conversion operations.
 Each IDFT output represents a separate down-converted channel of bandwidth Fs / M sampled at a rate of Fs / M * P / Q samples per second.
+* The output buffer prepares the output channel samples for consumption by downstream processing.
+It is not included in this reference design.

 ![figure1](images/channelizer-block-diagram.png)